JPSGoncalves/xv6-riscv/README-opensbi-unmatched.md

 A single define selection is all that is needed but not sure if VS code can properly notice the one in Makefile to help with its code highlighting features.

+# Quick Start

+Interrupt the Unmatched boot process by pressing a key on the USB UART debug terminal while it is in Uboot.
+This starts the uboot command interface where it is possible to load and run a binary file (the xv6 kernel binary given as a release or produced via recompile of the source code).

+For example, my 'kernel.bin' file is in my home directory on my nvme drive.
+Uboot allows me to reference it referenced to the root of nvme device 0.
+The unmatched.ld linker file begins the text segment at 0x80400000.

+At uboot command prompt:

+=> load nvme 0 0x80400000 home/raykj/kernel.bin

+2078808 bytes read in 2 ms (991.3 MiB/s)

+Now, tell uboot to start running at _entry which is at 0x80400000:

+=> go 0x80400000

+If you dont have an nvme ssd drive, then you can reference a fat32 file on the SD card.
+The load command is different:

+At uboot command prompt:

+=> fatload mmc 0:3 0x80400000 kernel.bin

+mmc manages the SD card and the fat32 partition is (usually partition 3)

+then issue the go command as before:

+=> go 0x80400000

+This is essentially the same as how Linux boots, except instead of (automatically) loading the Linux kernel file, we manually command Uboot to load the xv6 file at a particular address and then run at that address.
+It should be possible to modify uboot scripts to automatically load xv6 file and run it but that part isnt a focus for me.
+Another option is to replace the uboot run time with xv6 instead of uboot but that doesnt really gain us anything.
+Of possible interest is to one day replace the uboot spl image with xv6 so that xv6 could start in machine mode, but that requires porting all the platform initialization code and, while interesting, is distracting to my goals here.

+For me, the interest is in better understanding the RISCV architecture, especially the privileged part relating to Virtual Memory and trapping (you can do anything in a trap service routine, even extend the instruction set!).

+The real fun comes from building the code, making changes to it and debugging at a source code and low level (please see the debug section).

+I picked the Unmatched platform because it is well documented and, owing to SiFive being the manufacturer, a sort of standard platform that others build from or understand.
+Plus, they recently (Sept 2024?) reduced the price to $299 owing to their
+P550 platform release ($599 at time of publication).
+That price is high but you get a lot with this board, although what you dont get is any kind of gaming performance!

 # Current Limitations

 ## Use of Ramdisk